MDASARI2028/Tatakae-It/README.md

 - Track water intake throughout the day
 - Review meal history to see what you ate

+**Level Up Mode:**
+- Enable from the dashboard dropdown (top-right corner)
+- Each workout logged earns XP based on progressive overload
+- View your current rank and XP progress
+- Check XP History page for detailed breakdown
+- Reset XP if needed from the dropdown menu

 ### Pro Tips

 - Templates are clutch for saving time on repeated workouts
 - Recipes make meal logging way faster
 - Log consistently—the charts look way cooler with more data
 - Adjust your goals as needed, they're not set in stone
+- **Enable Level Up Mode** to gamify your fitness journey
+- **Focus on progressive overload** to maximize XP gains
+- Check your **workout history** to see green/red arrows for each exercise
+- Don't skip days—missing logging costs you 50 XP per day!

 ---